kapouer/express-dom/README.md

 ## Methods

 * dom(string | buffer)
-  where the string or buffer is a file path or starts with a '<' and is seen as an html string.
+  a buffer or a string that starts with &lt; are seen as html content, any other is interpreted as a local path and content loaded from it.
   Returns a middleware that expect (req, res, next).
-  If prepare or load are not called, will call res.send with the content represented by the argument (the content of the file, or the html string).
+  If not other methods are called, the middleware just sends that content.

 * .prepare(opts?, plugin, ...)
   load the DOM but no embedded scripts are run, and no assets are loaded.